kadimisetty/dotfiles/README.md

 | xmonad.hs             | xmonad      | xmonad     | xmonad conf               |
 | zshrc                 | zsh         | zsh        | zsh conf                  |

-### Advisory
+### Content advisory
-- Subset of my dotfiles
+- This repo is a subset of my dotfiles.
-- Partial content aplenty
+- The index might not reflect current state of repo.
-- Might not reflect current state of repo
+- All content in repo is in a constant state of flux
-- All content here is in a constant state of flux
+- Unless noted otherwise, you are not granted a license.
-- Unless noted otherwise, you are not granted a license to use this content.
+- There is partial content aplenty; and many files do refer to local machine locations.

-✌️
+Thanks for browsing ✌️